iacobo/iffley-wall-app/README.md

 ### Info

-- If there are no orange holds then it is a sit start.
+- If there are no yellow holds then it is a sit start.
 - Sit starts consist of any hold you can reach while seated (usually with a foot on the first hold).
 - You do not need to match hands on the final hold.